People v Lopez (2015 Cal.App. LEXIS 803 –Opinion filed Aug. 18, 2015

 1) No unanimity

-instruction to the jury was necessary because the continuing course of
+instruction to the jury was necessary because the continuing course of conduct doctrine applied to stalking which is

 PEOPLE V. JANTZ (2006) 137 CAL APP 4TH 1283